 An applicant may be hired into a Senior Information Processing Consultant or Information Processing Consultant title dependent upon experience.
 Title will be determined upon hire.

 For questions on the position, contact: Lisa Wesley, firstname.lastname@example.org

-To apply for this position, you will need to upload a cover letter, resume and a document with the contact information for at least three professional references, including your current supervisor.
-References will not be contacted without advanced notice.
+To apply for this position you will need to upload a cover letter, resume and a document with the contact information for at least three professional references, including your current supervisor.
+References will not be contacted without advance notice.

 Relay Access (WTRS): 7-1-1 (out-of-state: TTY: 800.947.3529, STS: 800.833.7637) and above Phone number (See RELAY_SERVICE for further information. )

 SR INFORM PROC CONSLT(S44BN) or INFORM PROCESS CONSLT(S44DN)